open5e/open5e/source/monsters/monsters_a-z/ToB/scheznyki.rst

    :class: missing

-   The sidebars in Tome of Beasts are not Open Game Content, so we can't include the details in arcane wasting disease here.
+   The sidebars in Tome of Beasts are not Open Game Content, so we can't include the details on vanisher hats here.

    Feel free to make up your own magical hat with the same name!